alibaba-fusion/next/components/dropdown/__docs__/demo/controlled/index.md

 # Close the Overlay from Outside

-You can set `visible` attribute to controll overlay display or hidden, and you should tell dropdown component what it controls by `safeNode` attibute.
+You can set `visible` attribute to control overlay display or hidden, and you should tell dropdown component what it controls by `safeNode` attribute.